ap-automation

 Selecting an AP Automation Software: A Step-by-Step Guide

-The first step in finding the right AP automation software is to first evaluate how your AP is currently functioning.
-Gather your accounting team and start inquiring about their work day.
+The first step in finding the right AP automation software is to evaluate how your AP is currently functioning.
+Gather your accounting team and start inquiring about their workday.
 Ask questions like how much time is spent on AP, and what are good places to introduce automation into the workflow.

 Your accountants can give you insight relevant to your unique business circumstances.
 Things like payment agreements and vendor negotiations can play a part in software selection, for example.
 Knowing how things are working and how they can be improved lets you know what to search for in software.
 Better to go shopping with a list rather than guess what you might need.